5 Must-See Style Tips for Short & Hefty Men

-Let’s face the facts, shall we – if you’re short and stocky at the same time, dressing stylishly can be a bit of a daunting task.
+If you’re short and stocky at the same time, dressing stylishly can be a bit of a daunting task.
 The thing is, gentlemen of this body build have to face a very unique list of challenges when it comes to dressing fashionably.

 Think about it for a moment – far too often, you can find short, chubby men wearing pants that are much too long, sleeves that bunch up at the wrists, suit jackets that nearly touch the knees, and shirts that are much too long to wear unless they’re being tucked in.
+Also, check out these tips for chubby men in general.

 More often than not, the reason why short, hefty fellas tend to wear overly baggy clothing is that many clothing brands don’t accommodate for their build, making dressing well especially hard if you fall into this group.
 This results in many men buying clothes from the big and tall section which, of course, is a recipe for style disaster.
 Why?
 Because clothes that don’t fit (too big or too small) is the #1 cause of making you look like a mess.